perindopril (pronounced per-in-do-pril)

 - Confusion, depression or hallucinations

-Concentrated urine (dark in colour), feel or are sick, have muscle cramps, confusion and fits which may be due to inappropriate anti-diuretic hormone (ADH) secretion.
+Concentrated urine (dark in colour), feel or are sick, have muscle cramps, confusion and fits which may be due to inappropriate anti-diuretic hormone (ADH) secretion can occur with ACE inhibitors.
 If you have these symptoms contact your doctor as soon as possible.

 Consult your doctor, pharmacist or nurse if you experience any of these or notice anything else that is making you feel unwell.